-To minimize the risk of perpetuating inequity, code change proposals are being developed with intentional consideration of the unintended consequences of proposals on DIPs.
-The Statewide CASE Team considered the impacts of the proposal on DIPs using five criteria: cost, health, disaster preparedness, safety, and comfort.
-Based on a preliminary review, the proposals is unlikely to have significant impacts on energy equity or environmental justice.
+The Statewide CASE Team reviewed published studies that considered how disproportionately impacted populations (DIPs) would be impacted by the proposed measure and considered the impacts of the proposal on DIPs using four criteria: cost, health, disaster preparedness, and comfort.
+Based on a preliminary review, the proposal is unlikely to have significant impacts on energy equity or environmental justice.
 That said, DIPs often work in industrial facilities.
 The presence of pipe insulation often results in less extreme temperatures in working conditions and less likelihood of being burned by inadvertently touching steam piping.
-Thus, if there is any impact it is likely positive from a safety perspective.
+Thus, if there is any impact, it is likely positive from a safety perspective.
+Full details addressing energy equity and environmental justice can be found in Section 2 of this report.